-Want to learn a little more about the countries of the world?
-Take a look at these 25 super interesting facts about Iceland!
+Want to learn a little more about the countries of the world and increase your chances of winning the next geography quiz?
+Take a look at these fun facts about Iceland!

 Iceland is a Nordic island located in north west Europe.

 Its nearest countries are Greenland to the north west, Norway to the east and the Faroe Islands, Ireland and the United Kingdom to the south east.

 2. It’s pretty tiny!

 It has an area of 39,769 square miles (103,001 square kilometers).

 3. Want to find it on a compass?